KempnerInstitute/distributed-inference-vllm/README_DeepSeekR1.md

 The script uses the following configuration variables to control batching behavior and connection to the vLLM server:

 - **`MAX_SEQS_PER_BATCH`**
-  The maximum number of concurrent prompts in a single batch and should match the `--max-num-seqs` parameter in the vLLM server.
+  The maximum number of concurrent prompts in a single batch and should match the `--max-num-seqs` parameter or default value (e.g., 1024) in the vLLM server.

 - **`REQUEST_TIMEOUT`**
   The maximum time (in seconds) to wait for a response from the server for each request.